 Low energy levels

 HOW OFTEN SHOULD SOMEONE HAVE MLD TREATMENTS?

 When treating a condition, the client should expect to go every day for 2 – 4 weeks.
 Although with most schedules and benefits plans, this treatment protocol is usually not a viable option for most.

-4 Elements Healing Massage recommends 1 – 2 sessions per week for the first 4 weeks, with a re-assessment after the 4 weeks.
+4 Elements Massage Clinic recommends 1 – 2 sessions per week for the first 4 weeks, with a re-assessment after the 4 weeks.

 CONTRAINDICATIONS / PRECAUTIONS OF MLD